 Under the direction of, or in conjunction with the teacher, carries out a variety of individual, small group, or whole groups instructional activities to implement academic, social, vocational/life skills, health/safety, technological and recreational curriculum including motivational support and reinforcement of student efforts and achievements.

 - De-escalates disruptive student behavior to prevent crisis escalation and participates in physical management of students in crisis according to established program procedures if warranted.

-Ability to comply with NWESD policy/procedures and to maintain confidentiality of student records.
+- Ability to comply with NWESD policy/procedures and to maintain confidentiality of records and other information.

 Employment Conditions and Benefits

 Work is performed in an educational center for special needs students.
 Travel may be required on occasion.
 Must be physically capable of performing de-escalation techniques.
 Lifts and carries a maximum of 40 pounds.
 Adequate manual and finger dexterity, hearing, speech, and vision are necessary to perform the essential functions of this position.

 Hazards: Due to the nature of the population of the school, hazards include but are not limited to exposure to weapons, threats, verbal abuse, hitting, fighting, throwing of objects, etc.

 Salary RangeSchedule V, Range B ($18.60 per hour)